Glockner00/Skibidib-rkna/README.md

 # TANA23
-Numerical Analysis in Python
+Numerical Analysis and computational mathematics in Python Assigments from TANA23 at Linköpings University.
-Bifogat är samtliga labbar under vt23 från kursen TANA23 på Linköpings universitet.